FramePunk: A new way of seeing things

 From the age of 17, Andreas knew he would someday open an eyewear store.
 Coming from a family of optometrist’s, and being a glasses wearer himself, he was familiar with the pain points people faced when buying glasses.
 His goal was pretty clear, he wanted more happy glasses- wearers and he wanted to stay ahead of a competitive, evolving market.

 So, the Berlin-based optician opened its doors in 2013, deciding to take a new approach to eyewear.
 We’ve seen 3D printers build prosthetic limbs, create entire homes in less than 24-hours and even produce food.
-While it’s clear the relatively new technology knows no bounds, its use in retail has the ability to revolutionise the industry.
+While it’s clear the relatively new technology knows no bounds, its use in retail has the ability to revolutionize the industry.

 Made with love and lasers